fpv-wtf/wtfos-configurator/README.md

-# FPV.WTF Web Configurator
+# WTFOS Configurator

-> Configure your rooted goggles and air-units via a web interface
+> Root and configure your DJI HD FPV goggles and air-units via web interface.

+## Deployment

+The app is automatically built and deployed to gh-pages.
+If forking this repository you will have to change the `homepage` property in `package.json` to point to the actual URL you want to use.

 ## Available Scripts